mrrSwift/Sylvanas-Bot/README.md

 ### ability

-Alldm (just for admin )
+-Alldm (just for admin )

-anime
+-anime

-ascii
+-ascii

-avatar
+-avatar

-ban
+-ban

-clear
+-clear

-warn
+-warn

-kick
+-kick

-dm (Just for Bot CR)
+-dm (Just for Bot CR)

-Give a role with react
+-Give a role with react

-kiss
+-kiss

-poll
+-poll

-Say (Just for per Manage Channle)
+-Say (Just for per Manage Channle)

-Time
+-Time

-Weather
+-Weather

-Welcome
+-Welcome

-Reddit
+-Reddit

-Meme
+-Meme

-10 commands NSFW
+-10 commands NSFW

 **(NOTE: To enable these commands, you must copy the relevant files in the nsfw folder into the commands folder)**

-and ...
+-and ...

   ------------------------------------------------------------